 A couple of years ago AR and VR possibilities were not widely available to the general public.
 Let alone in marketing.
 But that’s changing.
 Both technologies are now more accessible.
 It’s highly likely that a combination of pandemic-induced shifts in consumer behavior and increasing consumer demand for interactive content will accelerate their adoption.

 With AR and/or VR, you can boost brand awareness, engagement, and conversions by showcasing your products in 3D and creating mental ownership.
 Already, brands across various industries are integrating immersive tech into their content marketing efforts.
 For example:

-- Marriott International allows customers and event organisers to get a realistic idea of how their event could look using VR powered headsets.
+- Marriott International allows customers and event organizers to get a realistic idea of how their event could look using VR-powered headsets.

 - Asos has an AR feature called Virtual Catwalk, which allows users to view models wearing designs in a real-life environment.

 - Vroom has a VR-powered showroom, where customers can view and experience car models from the comfort of their own homes.

 But this is just the beginning.
 Both the VR and AR industries are growing at a rapid pace.
 The global VR market is projected to grow by over 140% (from less than $5 billion to over $12 billion) between now and 2024.
 This huge growth is worth keeping in mind as you plan your 2022 content marketing strategy.

 Do take care to avoid the interactive rabbit hole.
 Yes, VR and AR can help you engage your audience in more personal ways, but only when done right.
 Getting the most out of your immersive tech content marketing campaigns will involve thinking through what you want to communicate to your audience and what you want to achieve, then choosing the best tech and platforms to help you achieve those goals.